mccright/rand-notes/AI-ML-Notes.md

 ## Timeline Ideas:
 * 2023: [Google releases a conversational AI service called "*Bard*"](https://blog.google/technology/ai/bard-google-ai-search-updates/) to compte with ChatGPT.
-* 2022: OpenAI released ChatGPT - an a conversational AI service that accepts inputs in plain language and spits out human-friendly, content relevant results.
+* 2022: OpenAI released ChatGPT - an a LLM conversational AI service that accepts inputs in plain language and spits out human-friendly, content relevant results.
 * 2021: [Language Model for Dialogue Applications](https://blog.google/technology/ai/lamda/) (or LaMDA for short)
 * 2020: OpenAI GPT-3 a language model that generates text using pre-trained algorithms.
 * 2019: